nbari/DALMP/docs/prepared_statements.rst

 | b         | corresponding variable is a blob and will be sent in packets |
 +-----------+--------------------------------------------------------------+

-To use prepared statements on your SQL statements you can use the following
+To use "Prepared statements" on your SQL statements you can use the following
 methods: